It has never been easier to switch to natural gas

 Whether you have a boiler, hot air furnace or water heater, we have rebates and incentives that can help you make the switch.
 And you may be eligible for more than one rebate!

-Available to our residential natural gas customers who make the switch to natural gas.
+Available to new NYSEG and RG&E residential natural gas customers who are converting from an alternate fuel to natural gas.

 Qualifying Equipment 1

 |$800||Natural gas furnace AFUE > 90 when you replace non-natural gas equipment|